 8 Steps to Improving Education

 Kim Schildkamp, an associate professor at University of Twente in The Netherlands, is helping European schools translate data into educational improvement.
-TCU Assistant Professor Jo Beth Jimerson is piloting the program in the United States, with the help of a grant from the Spencer Foundation.
+TCU associate professor Jo Beth Jimerson is piloting the program in the United States, with the help of a grant from the Spencer Foundation.

 Jimerson, a former teacher and principal, says schools sometimes have a bias to action, given the pressures of accountability, which can lead to solutions that are ill-matched to actual root causes of problems.
 She describes Schildkamp’s method as a structured scientific method for teachers and administrators to talk about issues in their schools.